-Browsing 20 - 30 results of 50 programs for program format - Event
+Browsing 20 - 30 results of 57 programs for program format - Event

+Join us for an exploration of new frontiers in film—where cinematic artworks range beyond the screen to encompass unique combinations of animation, objects, and live performance.
 On April 7, 2011 we turned the Exploratorium into a skatepark.
 Watch as DLX riders, Dennis Busenitz, Elissa Steamer, Major Jones, Frank Gerwer, and Peter Ramondetta demo the ramps inside the museum.
 In January and February of 2011, the first of the large 72" in diameter piles were driven 160 feet in to the sea floor at Piers 15 and 17 in San Francisco, the new home of the Exploratorium.
 These new piles were installed between the two piers and along the south apron of Pier 15.
 In early March, the steel casings were filled with concrete.
 This After Dark event was devoted to the ever-mysterious and otherworldly dimensions of sleep, darkness, and night.